 Women were treated differently.
 They had basic education and got married early; always, the daughters were married off before the sons.
 But as a young girl in a wealthier household, I and my siblings were treated well.
 We often played together and went to music concerts because we loved to sing.

 // Can you think of a time you felt particularly aware of your gender and how it led you to be treated?

 Women were always proper.
-We were not able to learn dance and singing, because it was not proper.
+We were not able to learn to dance and sing, because it was not proper.
 We were not able to perform for other people; we could only do it in the house.
 Singing and dancing were for courtiers and such, but not family women.
 My sisters and I loved to sing.

 // What would you say you are most passionate about/are interested in/enjoy doing?

-I like listening to Carnatic music, and also visiting the Srirangam temple.
+I like listening to Carnatic music and also visiting the Srirangam temple.

 // Tell me about a time you empowered yourself:

 I went to college.
 I was the first and last girl in my family to do so.
-Unfortunately, there was only a one year course for girls, and it was also in the English medium.
+Unfortunately, there was only a one-year course for girls, and it was also in the English medium.
 By the time we got used to the new language, the course was almost over.
 Because of this, I failed.
 Then, at 19 I was married and stopped my education.

 // What would you tell yourself if you could go back in time when you were dealing with that struggle?